robin-rpr/calos/README.rst

 * Mailing lists: https://lists.charliecloud.io

-* We wrote an article for USENIX's magazine *;login:* that explains in more detail the motivation for Charliecloud and the technology upon which it is
+* We wrote an article for USENIX's magazine *;login:* that explains in more detail the motivation for Clearstack and the technology upon which it is
   based: https://www.usenix.org/publications/login/fall2017/priedhorsky

-* For technical papers about Charliecloud, refer to the *Technical publications* section below.
+* For technical papers about Clearstack, refer to the *Technical publications* section below.

 Who is responsible?